 Node stuck during sync

-If your node seems stuck in a loop during initial synchronization of the blockchain, a typical restart will usually resolve the problem.
-If the problem, persists, please get in touch with us via Discord.
+If your node seems stuck in a loop while it is syncing the blockchain, a restart will usually resolve the problem.
+If the problem persists, please get in touch with us via Discord.

 Running the validator client